jereloh/vcf-offline-depot-automation/README.md

 If you have internet access and a download token, the tool handles downloading and folder structure automatically.

-1. **Download the Offline Depot Tool:** Available via the Broadcom Portal under `[My Dashboard > Quick Links]`.
+1. **Download the Offline Depot Tool:** Available via the Broadcom Portal My Downloads
-2. **Run the Tool:** Provide your download token.
+2. **Run the Tool:** Provide your download token`[My Dashboard > Quick Links]`.
 The tool will download the required bundles and populate the depot automatically.

 ### Method B: Manual Download (Air-Gapped/No Token)